Choosing the Right Bag

 Since your feet take up more room than your shins do, many bags are designed with flared or trapezoidal foot boxes.
 Some mountaineering bags have extra space to accommodate boot liners or water bottles.

 Thoroughly examine a bag's zipper.
 The zipper's teeth should be large enough to run smoothly without catching on the fabric.
 Most bags have a reinforced strip along the inside edge to prevent snagging and eventually tearing, the interior fabric.
 We especially like the tape-stiffened fabric around the zippers on Western Mountaineering models.
-Some bags can be zipped to another bag for a larger and perhaps more interesting sleeping experience.
+Some bags, such as the Montbell U.L.
+Super Spiral Down Hugger, can be zipped to another bag for a larger and perhaps more interesting sleeping experience.
 Also, make sure the fabric and seams have good integrity.
 Tug at the seams to make sure they don't open up.
 The bag's overall construction, features, and finish will determine its quality.

 Almost all bags have an insulated tube or flap that runs parallel to the zipper in order to reduce heat loss.
 Cold weather bags may have two heavily filled draft tubes.
 The tube(s) should be sewn only to the inner liner material, not all the way through, since that creates holes and air leaks.
 Draft tubes are often sewn to the top zipper so that they hang down when you sleep.
 Make sure that the tube is sufficiently large to cover the entire zipper area.
 Those that are too small can interfere with the zipper, so examine the zipper action before you buy.